A Backyard Deck in Brooklyn Spans Wall-to-Wall

 Two years ago, we bought this 2,000-square-foot townhome, located between the Crown Heights and Prospect Lefferts neighborhoods.
 The attached single-family house was built in 1908, and we’ve been slowly working on updating it.
 Last year, with the pandemic grounding us at home, we got to work renovating our backyard.

-The yard was a blank canvas.
+The backyard was a blank canvas.
 The previous owners had laid concrete slabs on the ground in the area closest to the house, but the space was otherwise covered in grass.
 We allowed it to grow wild our first summer here.
 The brush got so high that our dog, Sasha, would walk out and disappear.
 We wanted to turn our barren backyard into a place that we—my husband, Henry, our son, Gavin, and myself—could enjoy.

 Solving the rain problem